Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours debugging that cryptic error,  *Google it first*.
-Seriously.
-Someone else probably cried over that same problem already, and their tears have spawned a helpful Stack Overflow post.
-You're welcome. 😉
+- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who also happens to be your boss.**  They won't appreciate ambiguity; neither will your future self.

 ---

-### 📅 Last Updated: 2025-01-24 16:19
+### 📅 Last Updated: 2025-01-25 01:10

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!